 If you don't want a link to display in navigation, there are two options:

-- Hide a link to remove its link from the navigation.
+- Hide the link - Add a page to a hidden section to remove its link from the navigation.
 The direct URL for the page will still work.

-- Disable a page to remove it from the navigation on your live site.
+- Disable a page - Disabling page removes it from the navigation on your live site.
 A greyed out link will still appear when you're logged in.
 The direct URL won't work.

 Adding a page to a hidden section removes its link from the navigation.
 The direct URL for the page will still work, whether or not you're logged in.